Gerard Meijer: Honors and awards

 Throughout his career, Meijer has received numerous awards and accolades for his contributions to the field of molecular physics, including the van't Hoff Prize from the German Bunsen Society in 2012 and the Bourke Award from the Royal Society of Chemistry in 2009.
-He has also been elected as a Fellow of the Royal Netherlands Academy of Arts and Sciences and a Member of the European Academy of Sciences and Arts.
+He has also was elected as a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 2004 and member of the Academia Europaea in 2013.